lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ### Configuring AltaVault for {{site.data.keyword.BluSoftlayer_notm}} {{site.data.keyword.objectstorageshort}} for On-Premises

 1. Open a web browser and enter the IP address of the AltaVault appliance primary interface (this was configured in the previous step).
 2. Log in to the console with the admin credentials.
-Upon first log in, the **Wizard Dashboard**  is displayed.
+On first login, the **Wizard Dashboard**  is displayed.
     <br/>![Figure 4: AltaVault Wizard Dashboard](/images/altavault_fig4.png)
 3. Select **System Settings**.
 4. Verify that the information is correct on the next screen and adjust the time zone to reflect the time zone of your environment.